Peer Review Policy

 The submitted papers are assumed to contain no proprietary material unprotected by patent or patent application; responsibility for technical content and for protection of proprietary material rests solely with the author(s) and their organizations and is not the responsibility of the JRSMTE or its Editorial Staff.
 The main (first/corresponding) author is responsible for ensuring that the article has been seen and approved by all the other authors.
 It is the responsibility of the author to obtain all necessary copyright release permissions for the use of any copyrighted materials in the manuscript prior to the submission.

-It is important to check the policy for the journal to which you are submitting or publishing to establish your rights as author.
+It is important to check the policy for the journal to which you are submitting or publishing to establish your rights as an author.
 JRSMTE’s standard policies allow the following re-use rights:

 - The journal allows the author(s) to hold the copyright without restrictions.